 The LEDs light up again and remain switched ON until the day beaks and the ambient light over the LDR reaches the set high threshold level.
 The following figure shows a simple LED automatic day, night lamp circuit.

-WARNING: THE CIRCUIT IS NOT ISOLATED FROM MAINS AND THEREFORE IS LETHAL, IF TOUCHED IN POWERED ON CONDITION WITHOUT A PROPER ENCLOSURE.
+WARNING: THE CIRCUIT IS NOT ISOLATED FROM MAINS AC AND THEREFORE IS LETHAL, IF TOUCHED IN POWERED ON CONDITION WITHOUT A PROPER ENCLOSURE.
 YOU ARE RECOMMENDED TO EXERCISE EXTREME CAUTION WHILE HANDLING THIS CIRCUIT.

 Modifying the Above Design for Activating a 220V Lamp with a Triac

 The above triac based design can be further improved by using an opamp controller for achieving a cleaner automatic switching action of the lamp during darkness, as shown below: